mjpclab/goNixArgParser/README.md

 Name of the flag, e.g. `--option-name`.

 ### `canMerge`
-Specify if this flag can be merged with others when the name starts with option's `mergeFlagPrefix` and suffix has only 1 character.
+Specify if this flag can be merged with others when the name starts with OptionSet's `mergeFlagPrefix` and suffix has only 1 character.

 ### `prefixMatchLen`
 Specify if can use at least `prefixMatchLen` chars to figure out unique flag instead of full name.